danmayer/danmayer.github.com/_posts/2013-12-01-configuring-osx-mavericks-dev-machine.md

 * update password on account / machine (if one was previously configured)
 * install all OS X updates
 * install X code (this and the updates can be slow get this started as soon as you can)
-   * options download install pretty much all the requested pacakges
+   * options download install pretty much all the requested packages
    * cmd line `xcode-select --install`

 # While Xcode installs